Do you wake up during the night because your back is aching?

 If so, you are not alone.
 One in six Australians have back problems — a total of 3.7 million people according to the 2014–2015 National Health Survey.
 A common question amongst sufferers is, “Can a bad mattress cause back pain?”

 The correlation between back pain and your mattress

 Back problems have a range of causes outside of our control, from genetic diseases to injuries; those that are within our control include things like your choice of mattress.
 Studies have found that when subjects with back pain tried sleeping on a new, quality mattress, they slept better and their back pain was reduced.
 So, why does it make a difference?

-Your spine has a natural curvature, and it requires a neutral posture for optimal health.
-You are neutral when you are sitting or standing straight up
+Your spine has a natural curvature and it requires a neutral posture for optimal health.
+Your neutral posture is evident when you are sitting or standing straight up and looking forward.

 When your spine is neutral, the muscles surrounding it can relax.

-What makes the difference between a good mattress and a bad one?
+The difference between a good and bad mattress

 A good mattress features technology purposefully designed to provide the right amount of support in the right places.